ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C03_What_is_a_Type.md

 If type hints are optional, why bother with them?
 They produce significant benefits, especially for larger projects:

-- Clarity and Readability: Type hints serve as documentation.
+- **Clarity and Readability**: Type hints serve as documentation.
   When you see a function signature `def process(data: list[str]) -> bool`, it's immediately clear what is expected: a list of strings goes in, and a boolean comes out.
   You don't have to read through the function body or comments to guess the types.
   This makes it easier for others (and yourself, in the future) to understand the code's intent.
   Type annotations are a form of documentation.

-- Early Error Detection: Perhaps the biggest practical advantage is catching bugs before running the code.
+- **Early Error Detection**: Perhaps the biggest practical advantage is catching bugs before running the code.
   Type checkers catch mistakes while you're coding.
   This is especially useful in large codebases where you might change something in one module and inadvertently break an assumption in another.
   A type checker can often catch such issues at build time or in your editor, rather than letting them slip into runtime.